dlion/domenicoluciani/_posts/2020-04-15-your-codebase-is-your-garden.md

 But I think the most important thing to mention to your boss is about economics.
 Martin Fowler talked about the [Design Stamina Hypothesis](https://martinfowler.com/bliki/DesignStaminaHypothesis.html), which show us that a clean and well-maintained codebase help us to deliver more features faster.

-Sometimes it's difficult to find time to do a refactoring that could take days to be finished so often we think that will be a better time to do our refactoring finding an excuse to avoid it and I can say that find the time later is rare so in my team, for example, we thought about a basic solution: use a tech-debt dashboard.
+Sometimes it's difficult to find time to do a refactoring that could take days to be finished so often we think that will be a better time to do our refactoring finding an excuse to avoid it but trust me, finding the right time later is difficult and often it never happen.
+In my team, for example, we thought about a basic solution: use a tech-debt dashboard.
 Every sprint we put in our board a tech-debt task to be sure to allocate some time to do something we left behind avoiding to let it grows.
-This is also called [Planned Refactoring](https://martinfowler.com/articles/workflowsOfRefactoring/fallback.html).
+This is also called [Planned Refactoring](https://martinfowler.com/articles/workflowsOfRefactoring/fallback.html), it's still a smell but sometimes is a necessary evil.

 ## General advice